OSH Answers Fact Sheets

-In general, anyone working with asbestos must be instructed and trained on:
+In general, anyone working with asbestos must be educated and trained on:

 Again, please check your local jurisdiction for exact requirements.
 Some jurisdictions require that the worker receives and keeps with them an original valid certificate of completion of an instructional course that is approved by the jurisdiction.

-What are examples of PPE when working with asbestos?
+What are examples of PPE to use when working with asbestos?

-Workers must wear the appropriate protective clothing and respirator for the type of work that they are doing.
+Workers must wear the appropriate personal protective equipment (PPE) clothing and respirator for the type of work that they are doing.
 If workers require any PPE, employers should establish a PPE program that covers the selection, use and care of respirators and other PPE.

 Respirators must be provided for workers working with or near asbestos.
 The respiratory equipment must be appropriate for the type of operation and the concentration of airborne asbestos.
 Respirators must be: